xwillxu/Typescript-Javascript-Helping-Code/selectTeams.md

 }
 ```

-Below is the example for picking a team out of three teams
+Below is the example for picking a team out of a given number of teams.

 ```
-selectTeam(teamOneScore, teamTwoScore, teamOne, teamTwo, teamOneName, teamTwoName) {
+selectTeam(amountOfTeams) {
         let team = ""
         if (teamOneScore < teamTwoScore) {
             team = teamOneName